petedavisdev/petedavis.dev/docs/.vuepress/_posts/blogging-with-vuepress-part-2.md

   name: github
 media_folder: ".vuepress/public/"
 ```
 Commit and push your changes.
-'Continuous Deployment' means that Netlify will detect changes to your Master branch and deploy without you having to lift a finger.
+'Continuous Deployment' means that Netlify will detect changes to your Master branch, build the site and deploy it without you having to lift a finger.

 ## Login to your CMS admin